-Sensitivity Analysis:
+Sensitivity Analysis

-In accordance with GASB 68 regarding the disclosure of the sensitivity of the net pension liability to changes in the discount rate, the above table presents the net pension liability calculated using the discount rate of 7.75%, as well as what the net pension liability would be if it were calculated using a discount rate that is 1.00% lower (6.75%) or 1.00% higher (8.75%) than the current rate as of June 30, 2016 and 2015.
+The sensitivity of the NPL to the discount rate is shown in the table below.
+A small change in the discount rate can create a significant change in the liability.
+The NPL was calculated using the discount rate of 7.75%, as well as what the NPL would be if it were calculated using a discount rate 1.00% lower or 1.00% higher than the current rate than the current rate as of June 30, 2017 and 2016.